 Assuring uptime and high availability can be accomplished by clustering MFT servers in an active/active or active/passive configuration.
 An active/active configuration assures both high availability and high throughput.
 In this configuration, a server can be taken offline for maintenance or updates with no impact on the user or system activity.
-Cornerstone MFT enables clustering across different geographic locations, adding disaster recovery to the scalability benefits.
+Titan MFT Server enables clustering across different geographic locations, adding disaster recovery to the scalability benefits.

 Logging, Reporting, and Auditing

 Reporting and logging of transfer activity is a critical component of maintaining regulatory compliance, achieving SLA commitments, and anticipating risk factors.

 The ability to log all user activity should account for everyone who accesses any data, which data was accessed, and when.
 System activity is also logged, which can assist in strategies for server hardening, proactively managing processing resources and hardware upgrades, and assuring that exchanges with partners are completed successfully.
 MFT keeps records of all actions on all MFT and reverse proxy servers in the configuration.
 Reporting assures that an organization has complete accountability for its data.

 When employees send files through email or commercial file-sharing services, these exchanges come outside of the reporting needed for corporate accountability and compliance.
 Additionally, there are serious security risks from the potential interception of unsecured, unencrypted email, as well as the serious risk of a data breach that is common in consumer-focused file-sharing services.